 New Jersey’s grandparent and sibling visitation statute represents an effort to accommodate two competing interests that are both important.
 The courts and the legislature recognize that in most cases grandparents and siblings have special relationships with children that are worthy of protection.
 The United States Supreme Court, however, has afforded constitutional protection only to legal parents.

 Whether you are a grandparent seeking time with your grandchildren, or a parent having issues with a grandparent’s behavior, we can help.
-To speak with one of our knowledgeable and compassionate family law attorneys, please contact us to schedule your free confidential consultation.
+To speak with one of our knowledgeable and compassionate family law attorneys, please contact us to schedule a confidential consultation.
 Call us today: (888) 888-0919.